A fast algorithm for radiative transport in isotropic media: Numerical experiments

+We first validate the low rank property for the matrix $K$ in~\eqref{EQ: LINEAR SYSTEM} by following the approach (M-iii) in the discretization; see Section~\ref{SEC:LINEAR SYS}.
+Let $U^{\rm fmm}$ and $U^{\rm dir}$ be the solutions to~\eqref{EQ: LINEAR SYSTEM} with and without using FMM to accelerate respectively.
+We use the relative $\ell^2$ error to measure their difference.

-\paragraph{Experiment I.} In the first set of numerical experiments, we perform simulations with a fixed scattering coefficient $\mu_s=2.0$ and total absorption coefficient $\mu=2.2$ (which means the physical absorption is $\mu_a=0.2$).
-The source function we used is a ring source illustrated in the left plot of Fig.~\ref{FIG:Sources}.
-In Tab.~\ref{TAB:Con Coeff} we show comparisons in three groups with increasing number of Chebyshev interpolation points: $n=4$, $n=6$ and $n=9$.
-We first note that, with reasonable relative approximation accuracy (on the order of $10^{-4}$ with $n=4$), the FFM-\GMRES algorithm outperforms the regular \GMRES algorithm dramatically.
-This trend is kept when we increase the accuracy of the FMM approximation by increasing, $n$, the number of Chebyshev interpolation points.
-When the spatial discretization is too fine, it takes the regular \GMRES algorithm too much time to finish the calculations.
-However, the FFM-accelerated \GMRES can still solve the system in relatively short time.
+\paragraph{Experiment I.} In the first numerical experiment, we perform simulations with a constant scattering coefficient $\mu_s\equiv 2.0$ and a constant total absorption coefficient $\mu\equiv 2.2$ (which means the physical absorption is $\mu_a \equiv 0.2$).
+The source function $f(\bx)$ is the ring source illustrated in the left plot of Figure~\ref{FIG:Sources}.
+In Table~\ref{TAB:Con Coeff} we show comparisons in three groups with increasing order of Chebyshev interpolation: $n=4$, $n=6$ and $n=9$.
+We first note that, with reasonable relative approximation error $E_{\ell^2}$ (e.g. on the order of $10^{-4}$ with $n=4$), the growth of running time with respect to $N$ is almost linear for FMM accelerated \GMRES (see $\Tf$, $\Tfg$) and quadratic for the regular \GMRES (see $\Td$, $\Tdg$).
+When $N$ is relatively small, due to the fast DGEMM implementation in BLAS called from MATLAB, the direct matrix-vector production is slightly faster than the FMM acceleration, while for larger $N$, the FMM accelerated \GMRES outperforms the regular \GMRES.
+This trend is kept when we increase the accuracy of the FMM approximation by increasing, $n$, the order of Chebyshev interpolation.
+When the spatial discretization gets too fine (for instance when $N\ge 65536$), it takes the regular \GMRES algorithm too much memory and time to finish the calculations.
+We have to stop the algorithm before it converges.
+However, the FMM accelerated \GMRES can still solve the linear system~\eqref{EQ: LINEAR SYSTEM} in relatively short time.
+In Table~\ref{TAB:Con Coeff}, when $N=1024$ and $n=9$, the relative $\ell^2$ error is comparable to machine precision, since the FMM here only contains near-field interactions.

-\paragraph{Experiment II.} In the second set of numerical experiments, we repeat the simulations in Experiment I for an inhomogeneous medium.
+\paragraph{Experiment II.} In the second numerical experiment, we repeat the simulations in Experiment I for a heterogeneous medium.
 The coefficients are given as